razuhl/SSMSQoL/README.md

 ###### Mod Menu (F12)

 The mod menu provides a custom UI to edit settings in-game instead of editing configuration files.
 The settings are automatically saved into the file "[Starsector]/saves/common/SSMSQoL.json.data" and apply across all save games.

+Authors can modify Integer, Float, Boolean, String, Compositions and List of those types.
+They can either be edited directly with textboxes etc. or values are chosen from a dynamic list of options.

 ###### Game Menu (F10)